 Looking for extra distance?
 Run there from Slussen.

 This is a UNESCO World Heritage listed site and a really interesting place to visit, which is why I added it to the list.
 Be warned it´s a fairly short jog around the whole site though, about 3 km.
 Although it is a cemetery, there are roads/paths and it is not considered disrespectful to run here, I have done it myself and seen others running here too.

 Looking for extra distance?
 It is pretty much just suburbs directly around here so you would need to run towards Nacka reserve, otherwise try multiple laps or hill running on site.

 There is a quick summary of 10 of the best places to run in Stockholm.
 There are many, many more beautiful places to run in Stockholm, but this will get you started.

-Alternatively, if you want to run with a friendly local and learn some Swedish history at the same time, we offer guided tours in multiple languages (English, German, Swedish and Spanish).
-We offer the classic sights tour (6 km), which we selected based on the density of great things to see in a short route, the Djurgården tour (10 km), which includes the old town and a run out to the island mentioned in #1, the Södermalm tour and a half day trip to Hellasgården in Nacka where you can experience typical Swedish nature with a trail run.
+Alternatively, if you want to run with a friendly local and learn some Swedish history at the same time, we offer guided tours in multiple languages (English, Swedish and Spanish).
+We offer the classic sights tour (6 km), which we selected based on the density of great things to see in a short route, the Djurgården tour (10 km), which includes the old town and a run out to the beautiful island mentioned in #1, the Södermalm tour, a hilly run with many fantastic views, and a half day trip to Hellasgården, where you can experience typical Swedish nature with a trail run.